-10 Most Important Meta Tags You Need to Know for SEO
+10 Most Important Meta Tags and HTML Elements You Need To Know For SEO

 Internal duplicate content is not treated as strictly as copied content, as there’s usually no manipulative intent behind it.

-Yet this may become a source of confusion to search engines: unless you indicate which URL is the one you prefer to rank with, search engines may choose it for you.
+Yet this may become a source of confusion for search engines: unless you indicate which URL you prefer to rank with, search engines may choose it for you.

 The selected URL gets crawled more frequently, while the others are being left behind.

-You can see that while there’s almost no penalty risk, such state of affairs is far not optimal.
+You can see that while there’s almost no penalty risk, such a state of affairs is far not optimal.

 Another benefit is that canonicalizing a page makes it easier to track performance stats associated with the content.

-Mueller also mentions that using a rel=canonical for duplicate content helps Google consolidate all your efforts and pass the link signals from all the page’s versions to the preferred one.
+According to Google, using a rel=canonical for duplicate content helps Google consolidate all your efforts and pass the link signals from all the page’s versions to the preferred one.

 That is where using the canonical tag may help you steer the SEO effort in one direction.